-Students taking this course for Honors credit should include an additional "Source" page at the end of the portfolio.
-Similarly to the summary page, this should include space for each project, this time without images.
-For each project, choose one of your research sources, and write 1-2 paragraphs describing your observations about this source.
-Try to contextualize the way they are writing about the building: do they have a particular argument they seem to be making about why it's interesting or important?
-Is there a particular audience they are trying to reach?
-Are there words or phrases they use that suggest a type of analysis, area of expertise, or assumptions about what makes architecture worthy of praise or criticism?
-This page should also include a complete bibliography in Chicago format; refer to the "Bibliography entry" examples at this page.
-The bibliography should be single-spaced, alphabetized by author (not separated by project), with "Hanging" indentation.
+Students taking this course for Honors credit should include an additional "Source" page at the end of each portfolio.
+On the left-hand side of the page, list the sources used for each project, following Chicago format.
+(Use the "Bibliography entry" examples on this site for reference.)
+Then, on the right-hand side of the page, for each project, choose one of those sources, and write 2-3 paragraphs describing your observations about this source.
+Try to contextualize the way they are writing about the project: do they have a particular argument they seem to be making about why it's interesting or important?
+Are there words or phrases they use that suggest a type of analysis, area of expertise, or assumptions about architectural quality?
+I will also require that you meet with me at least once in my Office Visiting Hours, sometime before the submission of Portfolio 3, to discuss your projects and your thematic interests.
+These requirements will be incorporated into the Honors grading rubric.